 While many companies find EBITDA to be a good indication of performance, others believe the calculations can be quite deceptive and not representative of a company's profitability.

 The main argument against relying on EBITDA as a performance indicator is that it does not account for changes in working capital.
 This indication of the company's liquidity fluctuates due to interest, taxes and capital expenditures.
 While a negative EBITDA value may indicate that the business has trouble with profitability, a positive value may not be synonymous with a healthy company, because taxes and interest are actual expenses that businesses must account for.
 In contrast, a company may have low liquidity if its assets are difficult to convert into cash, but still maintain a high level of profitability.
-Excluding working capital, as EBITDA does, can result in a misleading valuation.

 EBITDA can also provide a distorted picture of how much money a company has available to pay off interest.
 By adding back depreciation and amortization, a company's profits can be made to appear greater than they actually are.
-EBITDA can also be manipulated by changing deprecation schedules to inflate profit projections.
+EBITDA can also be manipulated by changing depreciation schedules to inflate profit projections.
 For these reasons, many believe EBITDA is used simply as a way to make a company appear more attractive to investors than it really should.

 One way to get a more realistic profit picture is to calculate EBITDA margin.
 To determine EBITDA margin, a business must first calculate its EBITDA and then divide that number by total revenue.

 This result helps show how much operating expenses are eating into a company's profits.
 In the end, the higher the EBITDA margin, the less risky a company is considered financially.